seamus-linnane/AI_course_scripts/README.md

 Psychological Review, 65(6), 386–408.
 DOI: 10.1037/h0042519

-This code is adapted from a 2023 Medium article, which explains:
+This code is adapted from a Robert De La Cruz 2023 Medium article (https://medium.com/@robdelacruz/frank-rosenblatts-perceptron-19fcce9d627f), which explains:
 	•	The perceptron as a simplified model of a biological neuron with inputs, weights, and a step activation function.
 	•	Its training algorithm, which adjusts weights based on errors, enabling learning over time.
 	•	Its historical role in introducing machine learning concepts, despite its inability to solve non-linear problems like XOR.